SBA SDB Certification & DBE Requirements (13 CFR 124.1002)

 Our goal is to help clients avoid some of the most costly mistakes seen to date.
 Simply put, we understand the SBA rules and regulations and take a careful approach when assisting with the preparation of 8a small disadvantaged business certification applications.
 Government contractors and small business clients seeking to become a certified small business take advantage of our thirty plus years of experience in government contracting and procurement law to increase their chances of SBA approval.
 See our outcomes as proof of our capabilities.

 We frequently help companies across the United States to analyze their particular facts.
 Our lawyers and consultant advise them whether or not they stand a good chance of meeting the SBA SDB small disadvantaged business enterprise requirements.
 Although you do not have to submit an application to the SBA for your small business status, you still have to meet the SBA’s SDB requirements.
+See information about the Runway Extension Act.

 Call our SBA 8a certification consultants to make sure that you have met the 8a small disadvantaged business DBE requirements at 1-866-601-5518.